-This product is far informational purposes and may not have been prepared for or be suitable for legal, angineering, or surveying purposes.
-It does not represent an on-line-ground survey and represents only the approximate relative location of properly boundaries.
+This product is for informational purposes and may not have been prepared for or be autishie for legal, engineering, or surveying purposes.
+It does not represent an on-the-ground survey and represents only the approximate relative location of properly boundaries.

-This product has been produced by the Planning and Development Review to I the sole purpose of geographic reference.
-No warrantly is made by the City of Austin regarding specific accuracy or completeness.
+This product has been produced by the Planning and Development Review for the ecis purpose of geographic reference.
+No warranty is made by the City of Austin regarding specific accuracy or completeness.

-Planning and Development Review Department.
-Created on Sept.
+City of Austin Planning and Development Review Department Created on Sept.
 26, 2013_M Meredith